Placing Details and Annotations in Revit Structure: A Step-by-Step Guide

 Learn More

-Let's pick in the text area.
-When you see the box, that gives us a dialog box where we can change the information as it reads in our text.
-We can actually replace the text and put a note here, which will replace the text here, or we can add to it.
+Click in the text area.
+When you see the box, that gives us a dialog box where we can change how the information reads in our text.
+We can replace the text entirely and insert a note, or we can add to it.

 This adds information above the dimension.
-This gives it a prefix before the suffix information after, and we can give information below it.
-What we want to do for this one is we want to add typical next to the 10 so that the contractor knows that this is a typical dimension throughout his horizontal grade beams on the sheet.
+This field gives it a prefix, the suffix field adds information after, and we can also add information below it.
+What we want to do for this one is add "typical" next to the 10 so that the contractor knows this is a typical dimension throughout the horizontal grade beams on the sheet.

-Let's go to suffix, type in typical or TYP, abbreviation for typical, and hit OK.
-Now we're going to do this at each location because Revit doesn't work on a global basis.
-It works locally.
+Let's go to the suffix, type in "typical" or "TYP" (abbreviation for typical), and hit OK.
+Now we're going to do this at each location because Revit doesn’t work globally—it works locally.

-We'll do it here.
-Again, suffix, TYP.
-Let's finish out the other two.
+We’ll do it here.
+Again, suffix: TYP.
+Let’s finish the other two.

-Nice thing about Revit is after you've done it a couple of times, you get very efficient at placing information.
-Okay, we've identified our grade beams.
-Let's go ahead and cut some sections that we've previously imported and created in the detail sheets.
+The nice thing about Revit is that after you’ve done it a few times, you get very efficient at placing information.
+Okay, we’ve identified our grade beams.
+Let’s go ahead and cut some sections that we’ve previously imported and created in the detail sheets.

-So let's go up here to view, and here we have the section tool in our create palette, but we also have it here in our quick toolbar.
-Let's go here first.
-Now it gives us a couple of options here.
+Let’s go up to View, and here we have the Section tool in our Create palette, but we also have it in our Quick Toolbar.
+Let’s go here first.
+Now it gives us a couple of options.

-We can go ahead and cut a live section through here, which we can import into our detail sheet and make modifications, or we can reference another view that we've previously created in our drafting views here, and here we have all of the views and the detail slots where they are on their sheets.
-Okay, so we want the column at foundation interior, so let's pick this, and it draws from head to tail.
-We go the head at the top, and the tail here.
+We can cut a live section through here, which we can import into our detail sheet and modify, or we can reference another view that we’ve previously created in our Drafting Views.
+Here, we see all of the views and the detail slots where they are located on their sheets.
+Okay, we want the column at foundation interior, so let's pick this, and it draws from head to tail—with the head at the top and the tail at the bottom.

-Now since it's been previously referenced, it gives us the number of the detail and the sheet it's cut on.
+Since it has been previously referenced, it gives us the number of the detail and the sheet it’s cut on.
 This is known as a live bubble.
-So let's pick it twice, and here we see we have the information for our grade beam and our column.
+Let’s double-click it, and here we see the information for our grade beam and column.

-Let's get out of that.
-Okay, let's cut one more in this direction, head to tail.
+Let’s exit that.
+Okay, let’s cut one more in this direction, head to tail.
 Oh, but we forgot to reference it.

-Nice thing about Revit is if we have our detail bubble here, now let's go back and reference the section through here.
-Let's pick our section in the quick toolbar.
-Let's go to reference other view, new drafting view, column at foundation interior.
+The nice thing about Revit is that if we already have our detail bubble placed, we can go back and reference the section through here.
+Let’s pick our section tool from the Quick Toolbar.
+Let’s go to Reference Other View > New Drafting View > Column at Foundation Interior.

-Let's draw this head to tail.
+Let’s draw this head to tail.
 Very good.
-Let's get out of this.
+Let’s exit this.

-Now if you notice, we've got a live bubble here, and what that means is if we cut another bubble and just give it any reference, let's go here.
-Let's do a wall section.
-Let's escape out of that.
+Now, if you notice, we’ve got a live bubble here.
+What that means is if we cut another bubble and just assign any reference—for example, a wall section—and escape out of that,

-You notice we have a similar here, and we have just a random reference bubble here.
-What we can do in Revit is we can go here, we can pick it, and we can give it a different reference name or pick the right reference bubble, which is we want the foundation wall exterior.
+You’ll see we now have a similar bubble here and a random reference bubble there.
+What we can do in Revit is select it, and assign a different reference name—or pick the correct reference bubble—which, in this case, is the foundation wall exterior.
 There we have it.

-Now we'll pick that.
-We see we have our detail that we brought in from AutoCAD and the information we have on it and the section cut for that wall.
+Now we’ll pick that.
+We see the detail we brought in from AutoCAD, along with the information on it and the section cut for that wall.
 Very good.

-Let's go ahead and zoom out to the X and go ahead and finish detailing out this lower level.
-We'll move on to the upper level in the next video.
-That's it for this video.
+Let’s zoom out—ZX—and go ahead and finish detailing this lower level.
+We’ll move on to the upper level in the next video.
+That’s it for this video.

 We’ll see you in the next one.